Donatas Motiejūnas

-Donatas Motiejūnas (/lt/; born September 20, 1990) is a Lithuanian professional basketball player for Crvena zvezda of the Basketball League of Serbia (KLS), ABA League and the EuroLeague.
-He was drafted 20th overall in the 2011 NBA draft by the Minnesota Timberwolves before going on to win the 2012 Polish Basketball League championship with Asseco Prokom Gdynia.
-After spending four seasons with the Houston Rockets from 2012 to 2016, Motiejūnas joined the New Orleans Pelicans in January 2017.
+Donatas Motiejūnas (/lt/; born September 20, 1990) is a Lithuanian professional basketball player who last played for Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague, on loan from AS Monaco.
+He was drafted 20th overall in the 2011 NBA draft by the Minnesota Timberwolves who traded his rights to the Houston Rockets.
+After spending four seasons with the Rockets from 2012 to 2016, Motiejūnas joined the New Orleans Pelicans in January 2017.
+In 2019, he signed with the San Antonio Spurs.